GBAF Logo

 Add as preferred source on Google

-MOSCOW, May 26 (Reuters) - Russia has failed for a second time to auction a stake in gold producer Uzhuralzoloto (UGC) that it seized last year, the federal property management agency said on Tuesday, dealing a blow to the government as it seeks to ease budget pressures.
+MOSCOW, May 26 (Reuters) - Russia has failed for a second time to auction the stake in gold producer Uzhuralzoloto (UGC) that it seized last year, the federal property management agency said on Tuesday, dealing a blow to the government as it seeks to ease budget pressures.

 A Russian court ruled last July that a majority stake in UGC, previously owned by businessman Konstantin Strukov, should be seized and transferred to the state, part of a broader pattern of nationalisation of Russian corporate assets.

-Details of the Latest Auction Attempt
+Details of the Auction Attempts

 The latest auction follows an attempted sale earlier in May, when no bids were received for Strukov's assets.
-The lot, with a starting price of 162.02 billion roubles ($2.22 billion), included a 67.2% stake in UGC.
+The lot, with a starting price of 162.02 billion roubles ($2.2 billion), included a 67.2% stake in UGC.

-BUDGET PRESSURES
+RUSSIA FACING BUDGET PRESSURES

-The agency has not said whether it will hold another auction.
+Rosimushchestvo has not said whether it will hold another auction.

 As budget strains deepen, the failed sale is a setback for the finance ministry, which had planned to sell the stake by the end of 2025.
 It did not reply to a request for comment.

-Challenges in Attracting Qualified Bidders
+Challenges in Attracting Bidders

 The lack of qualified bidders was despite the sale being structured as a Dutch auction, in which the price is gradually lowered until a bid is placed.
 This could have seen the stake sell for as little as 50% of the initial asking price.